amper5and/node-google-voice/readme.md

 All data requests are of the following form: `voiceClient.get(request,limit,callback) ` where:

 * `request` (String or Object) is:
-	* one of the following Strings:
+	* one of the following self-explanatory Strings:

 	```javascript
 		'history'